 - Defining when a return to treatment would be necessary

-In a world that is constantly sending messages that sound like eating disorder thoughts (“eat less, move more”), it can be challenging to stay in recovery.
+In a world that is strongly influenced by diet culture and constantly sends messages that sound like eating disorder thoughts (“eat less, move more” is just one of the more normalized examples), it can be challenging to stay in recovery.
 With the support of a treatment team and loved ones, however, patients can develop a relapse prevention plan that sets them up for a strong and resilient recovery.